Do these errors look familiar to you?

 By the end of this tutorial, you will have clean installs of MySQL and phpMyAdmin that are configured properly to just work.
 You'll accomplish this with minimal effort using a single command to start the entire application stack.

 You don't need a lot of knowledge or tools to be able to follow along with this tutorial.
 What you'll need is:

 - Docker installed on your machine.
 The official docs have an installation guide for macOS, Windows and Linux operating systems.

 - (Optional) Docker Compose.
-It comes bundled with Docker Desktop for macOS and Windows.
-Linux users can follow this installation guide.
+It comes bundled with Docker Desktop.

 Verify you have both installed by typing